-Defensive stocks are the shares of companies that have continual demand for their products, so they tend to be more stable during most business cycles than ‘risk on’ or ‘growth’ stocks.
-This means they usually provide consistent dividends and stable earnings regardless of the performance of stock markets.
+Defensive stocks are the shares of companies that see a continuous demand for their products, which means that they tend to be more stable during economic downturns than ‘risk on’ or ‘growth’ stocks.
+That’s why they’re used to ‘defend’ a portfolio.

 Examples of defensive stocks

 There are a lot of sectors that are typically considered defensive.
 Let’s take a look at each, and an example of a leading company in the industry.

 - Defence: BAE Systems

 - Consumer staples: Coca-Cola

 Water, electric, gas and broadband supply utilities are examples of defensive stocks because we all still need them during all economic cycles.